awto/effectfuljs/packages/vscode-debugger/README.md

 Calling JS asynchronously works fine and doesn't need a wrapper.
 Only synchronous code may not work because it needs thread blocking.
 For example, it cannot stop inside the event handler called by `dispatchEvent` doesn't work, and it is why development version React doesn't work well, so in the demos, I use production React version which doesn't rely on `dispatchEvent`.

 Even now, even if our program's logic heavily depends on the propagation of events we can still use time-traveling, and debug after the event handling is finished.

+## Firefox

+For preventing Spectre attack Firefox disabled `SharedArrayBuffer`.
+But it is used by the debugger to pause running code (when, for example, it is frozen due to some error/.
+To enable shared memory in Firefox, navigate to `about:config` -> `I accept the risk!` -> set `javascript.options.shared_memory` to true.

 ## Not _yet_ done